aws-samples/amazon-sagemaker-BYOD-template/Tutorial.md

 ## Setup
 - follow the instructions under "Prerequisites" and "Setup" in the [README.md](README.md)
 - If you are using Cloud9, familiarze yourself with the Cloud9 IDE.
 You will need to run CLI commands and edit files. see [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html) for a tutorial on Cloud9
+- If you are using JupyterLab, then you can familiarze yourself with interface by following this [tutorial](https://jupyterlab.readthedocs.io/en/stable/user/interface.html)

 ## Training Container Development
 First, we will create the Training container.
 This container will contain the code for training your algorithm, reading in data from a directory, and saving your model.